uqlibrary/technology-training/OpenRefine/openrefine.md

 We can do a crude test for reversed author names by looking for those that contain a comma:

-1. Make sure you have already split the author names into individual cells using `Edit cells > Split multi-valued cells` (you should have done this in a previous exercise)
+1. Make sure that you have already split the author names into individual cells
-1. On the Authors column, use the dropdown menu and select `Facet > Custom text facet...`
+1. On the Authors column, use the drop-down menu and select `Facet > Custom text facet...`
 1. The Custom text facet function allows you to write GREL functions to create a facet
-1. In the Expression box type `value.contains(",")`
+1. In the Expression box, type `value.contains(",")`
   1. Click OK
   1. Since the ‘contains’ function outputs a Boolean value, you should see a facet that contains ‘false’ and ‘true’.
 These represent the outcome of the expression, i.e. `true` = values containing a comma; `false` = values not containing a comma.
   1. Select the `true` facet